joe-gregory/Conways-Game-of-Life/README.md

 # Conways-Game-of-Life
-Conway's Game of Life implemented purely on front-end in vanilla JS
+Conway's Game of Life implemented purely on front-end using HTML tables and vanilla JS